NaeemSutton/Hilbert-Curve-for-ROS-2-Robots/README.md

 3. **Experimentation**: Conducting experiments to evaluate the performance of our navigation system in various environments.
 4. **Analysis and Optimization**: Analyzing experimental results and exploring optimizations to improve navigation performance.

-# Welcome to the instructions for setting up ROS2, SLAM Toolbox, Navigation 2 and downloading our code.
+# instructions for setting up ROS2, SLAM Toolbox, Navigation 2 and downloading our code.

 ## Overview